rasa/textpad_installer/README.md

 # textpad_installer

-textpad_installer lets you download and install TextPad, and many of the freeware add-ons available at http://www.textpad.com/add-ons/.
+textpad_installer downloads and installs TextPad, and many of the freeware add-ons available at http://www.textpad.com/add-ons/.

 textpad_installer looks in the directory where textpad_installer.exe is for